Health & Wellness

 You’re hosting a holiday dinner party, and it’s time to serve your guests.
 As your hands are full of main courses, your pup reaches for your famous brussels sprout dish left on the counter.
 Now there are some missing bites from the plate.

-Don't fret if your dog sneaks a brussels sprout, as they'll likely be OK, Dr. Aliya McCullough, Fetch by The Dodo's on-staff veterinarian, explains.
+Don't fret if your dog sneaks a brussels sprout, as they'll likely be OK, Dr. Aliya McCullough, Fetch's on-staff veterinarian, explains.
 This vegetable isn't toxic to dogs, but there are a couple of things to consider before serving them up a bowl of their own.
 Here's what you need to know about brussels sprouts and dog safety.

 Are brussels sprouts good for dogs?